Babies (song): Release

-An early version of "Babies" was recorded with producer and former Pulp member Simon Hinkler, but it was passed over for single release in favor of "O.U.
+An early version of "Babies" was recorded with producer and former Pulp member Simon Hinkler, but it was passed over for single release in favour of "O.U.
 (Gone, Gone)" at the time.
 Hinkler recalled, "I always thought 'Babies' should have been the A-side.
 It's so obviously the single from that session, whereas 'O.U.' was probably the worst of the bunch.
 Jarvis enjoyed being difficult about such things."
 The first single release of the song, according to Cocker, "was recorded in the Fallout Shelter, underneath Island's Chiswick head office."
 This initial single did not chart.
 A remixed version is featured on the His 'n' Hers album, while the original single mix appeared on the Intro – The Gift Recordings and Hits compilations.

 "Babies" was later re-released as the lead track from Pulp's The Sisters EP—"due to public and record company demand," according to Cocker.
 The rest of the EP, made up of songs not included on His 'n' Hers, included "Your Sister's Clothes," a sequel song to "Babies."
 The EP was commercially successful, reaching number 19 in the UK, becoming the band's highest charting release to that point.